aws/serverless-application-model/README.md

 ---

+1. what it is
+2. example
+3. contributing
+4. getting help
+5. learn more

+---

 - what it is (does it need the whys?)
 - example (link to other detailed docs etc)
 - getting help (slack etc)